 For a long haul flight, try to opt for a bassinet, and if you're going on a short-haul trip, get an aisle seat at the front of the plane.

-Psst… when you're going on an international flight, make sure you check out the most family-friendly carriers.
+Psst… when you're going on an international flight, make sure you check out the most family-friendly airlines.

 6. Babies Are Portable